Disappearance of Nicole Morin: Investigation

 The police investigation initially involved "active searches and canvassing" of all of the apartments in the complex.
 The first day, police set up roadblocks around the building and circulated vehicles with public address systems to alert neighbourhood residents to the missing child's description.
 Knocking on every door in Morin's 429-unit complex, police entered apartments even if no one answered the knock.
 After a woman who lived in the building identified Morin from a photograph, police determined that Morin had travelled down the elevator and entered the lobby.
 From there, however, no other evidence was found as to Morin's whereabouts.

 The next day, additional Toronto Police Service officers were brought in, and a "police dragnet consisting of mounted horsemen, marine units, helicopters and foot patrols" began combing the area near Highway 27, which was in the vicinity of the apartment building.
 Tracking dogs were also brought in to explore the building's underground garages, utility rooms, storage units, and sump pump rooms.
-A neighbour recalled seeing an unidentified blonde woman with a notebook on the floor that Nicole's apartment was located on, about 45 minutes before the disappearance.
-Police sought her as a possible witness, but she was never identified, nor did anyone come forwards claiming to be her.
+A neighbour recalled seeing an unidentified blonde woman with a notebook on the floor that Nicole's apartment was located on about 45 minutes before the disappearance.
+Police sought her as a possible witness, but she was never identified, nor did anyone come forward claiming to be her.
 More than 900 neighbourhood residents joined the search.
 The newly formed Toronto Crime Stoppers organization took on the disappearance as its first significant case.
 This organization posted a $1,000 reward, printed posters, and produced a video re-enactment of Morin's last known movements which aired on television several weeks later.
 The Toronto Star printed 6,000 copies of a poster showing Morin's picture and the phone number of the Metro Toronto Police.
 Three thousand copies of a watercolour sketch of Morin were commissioned by the Toronto police and distributed to police departments, post offices, and local stores.